zhangxmlab/zhangxmlab.github.io/_pages/about.md

 ---
-layout: archive
-title: ""
-permalink: /home/
+permalink: /
+title: "Zhang Lab @JUFE"
+excerpt: "About me"
 author_profile: true
 redirect_from:
+  - /about/
-  - /home
+  - /about.html
 ---

+Our research focuses on ...